 Since the beginning, our logo presented two shades, green and grey and it was characterized by the rounded and full shapes of the earth (Gaia, in Latin).

 While the “a” of Gaia was meant to recall the icon of a GPS tracker, the color green represented the sustainable footprint that still characterizes us today.
 The rounded shapes stood for the inclusiveness of a service dedicated to communities.
 Over time we have reworked it to try to give the font more lightness, making it more streamlined and readable, experimenting with brighter green and a dark gray color.

 THE FUTURE IS THE INITIATIVE

 From being an electric mobility platform integrated into spaces, we became an aggregative platform that creates the first Mobility as a Marketplace.
 In this hectic world, GaiaGo wants to encourage people to take action and pursue their passions, change without waiting for things to happen.
-The creative idea behind this was to adopt the line as a graphic sign that recalls movement and spur us to follow a path that leads from a decision to concrete action.
+The creative idea behind this was to adopt the line as a graphic sign that recalls movement and spurs us to follow a path that leads from a decision to concrete action.
 Colors become bright, warm, and dynamic.
 The shapes recall the original ones and do not distort the original logo but the colors and the new graphic sign enhance our new essence: the initiative.

-We believe there can be no change in the world without people’s initiative, so why don’t you start now?
+We believe that there can be no change in the world without people’s initiative, so why don’t you start now?